 Dr. Melgosa was elected General Conference associate director of education in 2015.
 He also serves as Associate Editor of The Journal of Adventist Education (international editions).
 He is a citizen of Spain and the United States of America.
 His wife Annette is a librarian and they have two adult children, Claudia, a veterinarian in New Mexico and Eric, a graphic designer in California.
 Dr. Melgosa enjoys road biking, backpacking and international cooking.

-Liaison for higher education and advisor to the Inter-American Division, the Middle East and North Africa Union Mission, and the Northern Asia Pacific Division; coordinator of special projects; and Board Chair for The Journal of Adventist Education.
+Liaison for higher education and advisor to the Inter-American Division, the Inter-European Division, the Chinese Union Mission, the Middle East and North Africa Union Mission, and the Northern Asia Pacific Division; coordinator of special projects; Executive Secretary for the Adventist Accrediting Association; and Board Chair for The Journal of Adventist Education.

 Over the years, Dr. Taylor has made presentations at international conferences, written articles in various professional publications, chaired master’s and doctoral theses and dissertations, and served at a national research center and on evaluation and accreditation teams.
 He is a frequent speaker at youth events, educational seminars and workshops, and graduations.
 Areas of professional interest include the philosophy of Christian education, data-driven decision-making, quantitative and qualitative research methods, spiritual leadership, and strategies for high-level thinking and for nurturing faith.

-Since 2010, Dr. Taylor has served as an Associate Director of Education at the General Conference of Seventh-day Adventists, as well as an editor of College and University Dialogue and chair of the Advisory Board for The Journal of Adventist Education.
+Since 2010, Dr. Taylor has served as an Associate Director of Education at the General Conference of Seventh-day Adventists, as well as an editor of College and University Dialogue and chair of the Board for The Journal of Adventist Education.
 Special interests include camping, hiking, snorkeling, gardening, music, and the study of people and cultures.
-His wife, Miriam, is a certified meeting professional, and together they have a daughter, Carolyn, statistician, and a son, John Wesley, physical therapist.
+His wife, Miriam, is a certified meeting specialist and HRMD professional, and together they have a daughter, Carolyn, statistician and senior software engineer for Oracle, and a son, John Wesley, physical therapist for the Adventist Health System.
 Dr. Taylor describes himself as “a friend of young people and a partner with teachers.”

 Dr. Faith-Ann A. McGarrell served as a teacher for 17 years.
 She has taught English and Language Arts (grades 7-12), Basic Writing, and Freshman Composition (college/university).
 Prior to her appointment to The Journal of Adventist Education, she served as associate professor of teaching, learning, and curriculum, and director of the curriculum and instruction program at Andrews University in Berrien Springs, Michigan.
 Her primary responsibilities included teaching undergraduate and graduate courses in teacher education and curriculum and instruction; supervising student teachers; advising graduate students; and, serving on dissertation and thesis committees.
 She has published papers and chapters in her field, and presented her work at research and professional conferences, nationally and internationally.
 Her current area of research interest is autobiographical narrative inquiry in curriculum studies, which she pursues as part of a faculty/student research writing collaborative group.